core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 - name: Marco Tiloca
   organization: RISE AB
   email: marco.tiloca@ri.se
-  contribution: Marco provided very thorough reviews and guidance on the last versions of this document.
+  contribution: Marco offered comprehensive reviews and insightful guidance on the recent iterations of this document.
+His contributions were particularly notable in the Security Considerations section, among others.

 normative:
   RFC6570: